Why and How to Include Numbers on Your Resume

 Tips for Quantifying Your Achievements on Your Resume

 Want to get the hiring manager’s attention?
 When you’re working in a job where your achievements are quantified, including numbers on your resume is the best way to get your application noticed.
-For example, if you’re in sales listing how you exceeded your goals is a sure fire way to impress a prospective employer.
+For example, if you’re in sales, listing how you exceeded your goals is a sure-fire way to impress a prospective employer.

 Why?
 Because incorporating numbers into your resume shows employers, at a glance, what you have accomplished at work.
 It’s one thing to say that you’re good at your job.
 It’s another thing to demonstrate that you can accomplish your goals and exceed expectations.

 It’s All in the Numbers